janyan33/qmee_bedbugs/README.md

 ## Predictions

 ### 1. Females will be more social than males
-TESTING something here
+Describe how this will be measured here

-2. Networks will have assortativity based on sex
+### 2. Networks will have assortativity based on sex
+Describe how this will be measured here

-3. The amount of harassment females receive will increase as a function of female sociality
+### 3. The amount of harassment females receive will increase as a function of female sociality
+Describe how this will be measured here

-4. The effects described in predictions 1 and 2 will be stronger in the low sexual conflict treatment (12 shelters) compared to the high sexual conflict treatment (2 shelters) as more shelters should provide females more opportunity to use behavioural avoidance strategies **
+### 4. The effects described in predictions 1 and 2 will be stronger in the low sexual conflict treatment (12 shelters) compared to the high sexual conflict treatment (2 shelters) as more shelters should provide females more opportunity to use behavioural avoidance strategies **
+Describe how this will be measured here

 ## Data